 Rebuilt Title Used Car Dealer Scam

 The "Rebuilt Title Used Car Dealer Scam" is also known as the "Salvage Title" or "Branded Title Scam."
-This scam can end up costing you thousands of dollars and can be financially devastating if you are unaware of how to protect yourself from it.
+This dealer manipulation may end up costing you thousands of dollars and can be financially devastating if you are unaware of how to protect yourself from it.

 The scam happens when a car dealership knowingly sells you a vehicle that's been seriously damaged by flood, fire or accident.
 The vehicle has been salvaged, rebuilt and the title has been branded as such.

 The dealer does not disclose the title issues to you and also has you sign an "As-is, Where-is, No Warranty" document stating you're buying the car and assuming all responsibilities, risks and defects the vehicle may already have.

 Sometimes a dealer or the car salesman is unaware a vehicle has been previously wrecked or the title's been branded.
 It is ultimately your responsibility to protect yourself and your finances when purchasing a quality used car.

 Rebuilt title or branded title cars are vehicles that have been theft recovered, in an accident or damaged in a way to where an insurance company decided to replace the vehicle for the customer because repairing the car would be too costly.
 The car then receives a salvage or branded title.

 New and used car dealers may sell branded title vehicles as long as they disclose to you up front the vehicle has a branded title.
 This becomes a scam when a car dealer does not disclose to you the car has a branded title.

 Some dealer's will wait to tell you the vehicle has a rebuilt or salvage title right before you're signing the contract for the vehicle they do this in hopes you're hooked on car and it won't matter to you.